Dansby Swanson Preview, Player Props: Cubs vs. Brewers

-After going 0-for-3 in his last game, Dansby Swanson and the Chicago Cubs take on the Milwaukee Brewers (who will start Colin Rea) at 8:10 PM ET on Friday.
+After going 0-for-4 in his last game, Dansby Swanson and the Chicago Cubs face the Milwaukee Brewers (who will start Freddy Peralta) at 7:10 PM ET on Saturday.

-In his previous game he had a hitless performance (0-for-3) against the Braves.
+In his previous game he had a hitless performance (0-for-4) against the Brewers.

 Sportsbook Promo Codes